 Beef Pie by Chef Carl Moore

-From the UK, with stints in Australia, UAE, and Malaysia, Chef Carl returns to the UAE to head the kitchen at Radisson Damac Hills.
-This true Brit at heart, shares his favourite comfort food recipe.
+Hailing from the UK with stints in Australia, the UAE, and Malaysia, Chef Carl returns to the Emirates to head the kitchen at Radisson Damac Hills.
+A true Brit at heart, he shares his favorite comfort food recipe.

 Ingredients